На русском языке

 The model of hydrogen system.

-The hydrogen system is a system of two objects held near each other by fundamental forces, with the ratio of the objects' masses equal to the ratio of the proton mass to the electron mass.
-The concept of hydrogen system is used to describe the similarity of matter levels in the Theory of Infinite Hierarchical Nesting of Matter, according to which the hydrogen systems characterize the simplest and most common in the universe systems of two bodies.
-Each hydrogen system consists of the primary massive object and the low-mass satellite rotating around it.
-At the atomic level the hydrogen system is the hydrogen atom comprising a proton and an electron.
-Theoretical definition of specific properties of a hydrogen system (the mass of the primary object, the distance to the satellite in the ground state, etc.) is not univocal and depends on additional assumptions.
+Hydrogen system is ideal system of two objects held near each other by fundamental forces, with ratio of objects' masses equal to ratio of proton mass to electron mass.
+The concept of hydrogen system is used to describe similarity of matter levels in Theory of Infinite Hierarchical Nesting of Matter, according to which hydrogen systems characterize simplest and most common systems of two bodies in Universe.
+Each hydrogen system consists of primary massive object and low-mass satellite rotating around it.
+At atomic level hydrogen system is hydrogen atom comprising a proton and an electron.
+Theoretical definition of specific properties of a hydrogen system (mass of primary object, distance to satellite in ground state, etc.) is not univocal and depends on additional assumptions.

 Contents